sarahbaker/www.bakertunes.com/pages/about/index.md

   -
     name: "2024"
     data:
+      -
+        title: "*Sunlight On Water*"
+        excerpt: A gentle, soothing piece for piano solo, inspired by sunlight sparkles on gently rippling water.
+Played on BBC Sounds Sleeping Forecast 29/09/24
-      - title: "Grey Skies"
+      -
+        title: "*Grey Skies*"
         excerpt: Relaxing and poignant piano solo, composed on a grey-sky day.
 A sense of hope towards the end as the sun breaks through.
+Played on BBC Sounds Sleeping Forecast 11/07/24
       -
         title: "*Floating Through Clouds*"
-        excerpt: Meditative piece for solo piano inspired by shifting skyscapes, played on BBC Sounds, Sleeping Forecast in May 2024
+        excerpt: Meditative piece for solo piano inspired by shifting skyscapes, played on BBC Sounds Sleeping Forecast 28/05/24
       -
         title: "*Transformations*"
         excerpt: EP recording of piano solos from the *Transformations* collection written in 2020.
 Available on most music streaming platforms.
 [Spotify](https://open.spotify.com/album/7yNVk50pBNyDLqNCvvIfaF?si=6fsW1WjwSzuiO-VCXc38jw)